"Dr. Laura....I just want to give my kids a better start in life than I had. How can I make sure they're self-disciplined but happy?"

 "I see you're mad!
 Shoes are not for throwing, no matter how mad you are...
 Tell me in words!"

 ...kids may not like the limit, but they don't get stuck in resistance.
 They feel understood, supported, connected.
-That connection makes them willing to live with the limit, especially if parents also accept their upset about the limit.
+That connection makes them willing to live with the limit, especially if parents also accept the child's upset about the limit.
 She builds more self-discipline every time she stops herself from going after what she wants because there's something she wants even more -- a good relationship with you.

 3. Children learn to self-soothe by being soothed by parents.